fsharp/fslang-design/RFCs/FS-1081-extend-fixed-expressions.md

 Please address all necessary compatibility questions:
 * Is this a breaking change?
+  * No.
 * What happens when previous versions of the F# compiler encounter this design addition as source code?
+  * A pre-FS1081 F# compiler will generate a compiler error.
 * What happens when previous versions of the F# compiler encounter this design addition in compiled binaries?
+  * A pre-FS1081 F# compiler will not encounter any issues because any differences in codegen that this design addition creates will be contained to method/function body IL, and will not affect the public interface of user code.
 * If this is a change or extension to FSharp.Core, what happens when previous versions of the F# compiler encounter this construct?
+  * N/A - no changes to FSharp.Core are prescribed by FS-1081.

 # Unresolved questions
 [unresolved]: #unresolved-questions